Paul Thek

 Paul Thek (November 2, 1933 – August 10, 1988) was an American painter, sculptor and installation artist.
 Thek was active in both the United States and Europe, exhibiting several installations and sculptural works over the course of his life.
-Posthumously, he has been widely exhibited throughout the United States and Europe, and his work is held in numerous collections including the Hirshhorn Museum and Sculpture Garden in Washington, DC, the Centre Georges Pompidou, Paris, and Kolumba, the Art Museum of the Archdiocese of Cologne.
+Posthumously, he has been widely exhibited throughout the United States and Europe, and his work is held in numerous collections including the Hirshhorn Museum and Sculpture Garden in Washington, DC, the Centre Georges Pompidou, Paris, and Kolumba Museum - the art museum of the archdiocese of Cologne.

 Life and career

 Thek (born George Thek) was the second of four children born to parents of German and Irish ancestry in Brooklyn.
 In 1950, Thek studied at the Art Students League of New York as well as Pratt Institute in Brooklyn, before entering the School of Art at the Cooper Union in New York in 1951.
 Upon graduating in 1954, he moved to Miami, where he met and became involved with set designer Peter Harvey, who introduced Thek to a number of artists and writers such as Tennessee Williams.
 During this time, Thek created some of his first known drawings, including studies in charcoal and graphite (now held in Kolumba's collections), later followed by abstract watercolors and oil paintings.
 Thek first referred to himself as Paul Thek starting in 1955; in a letter to Harvey, he writes: "Let me tell you who I am George Joseph Thek but Paul to you and Paul to me you would have to be me to know why I am Paul after all this erroneous George business."
 In 1957, he exhibited his works for the first time at Mirrell Gallery in Miami.
 It was in Florida that Thek first met photographer Peter Hujar, who photographed Thek in Coral Gables.

 By the end of 1959, Thek and Hujar, now a couple, were living in New York.
 Thek traveled to Italy in 1962, and with Hujar visited the Catacombs of the Capuchins in Palermo, an experience which had a strong influence on his work.